wp-plugins/picasa-picture-embed/readme.txt

 == Changelog ==

 = 1.0 =
-* Created the plugin
+* Created the plugin.
-* Accepts urls in the form `http://picasaweb.google.com/{user}/{album}#{photo}`
+* Accepts urls in the form `http://picasaweb.google.com/{user}/{album}#{photo}`.
-* Caches urls to avoid querying google on every page visit
+* Caches urls to avoid querying google on every page visit.
-* The cache is invalidated every time the post is saved
+* The cache is invalidated every time the post is saved.
-* Automatically chooses the largest necessary size for the photo based on the `width` and `height` attributes
+* Automatically chooses the largest necessary size for the photo based on the `width` and `height` attributes.

 = 1.1 =
 * Added support for urls with queries (e.g. `http://picasaweb.google.com/missyann63/PicAutumn09?feat=featured#5409726203440714818`).
 Note the `?feat=featured`.

+= 1.2 =
+* Removed a lot of the unused Zend framework.
+* Fixes some random bugs.

 == Upgrade Notice ==